-This year, the 2022 cohort was able to meet in-person for seminars as well as a happy hour and other informal engagements.
+The 2023-24 cohort was able to meet in-person and virtually for seminars as well as a happy hour and other informal engagements.
 In addition to offering deeply researched assessments of this subject matter, the CSBA Defense Journalism Seminar Series featured insights on the changing nature of defense news coverage and how to cover complex technological and geopolitical issues with credibility.
 CSBA provides an independent outlet for reporters to build relationships among sources and engage with subject matter experts on emerging trends.